 Along with the opportunity to present work in Westminster, the top three posters, as selected by a judging panel, receive a monetary award to be put towards furthering the research or researcher’s career.
 The judging panel take into account both the rigour of the research and the quality of the poster’s presentation.

-The date of the Posters in Parliament 2020 exhibition is Wednesday 11 March 2020.
+The date of the latest Posters in Parliament 2020 exhibition was Wednesday 11 March 2020.

 The Posters in Parliament 2019 exhibition took place in Westminster on Thursday 7 March 2019, in the Attlee Room of Portcullis House on the Parliamentary Estate.